avidbiscuit/ait-wiki/content/_index.md

 type: docs
 ---
 {{< callout type="warning" >}}
-  If you find any bugs / crashes, please create a [GitHub Issue](https://github.com/Loqor/ait/issues/new) or ask for help in the support channel in the [The Tavarn](https://discord.gg/D5Et6Ux7BS) discord.
+  If you find any bugs / crashes, please create a [GitHub Issue](https://github.com/Loqor/ait/issues/new) or ask for help in the support channel in the [Amble Labs](https://discord.gg/D5Et6Ux7BS) discord.
 {{< /callout >}}

 Welcome to the **Adventures In Time: Wiki**, Here you can find out on the most useless features to the best ones in the mod to even learning about making datapacks for the mod!